day8/re-frame/README.md

 (dispose ratom3)
 ```

 So, `reaction` wraps a computation, and returns a `ratom`.
-Whenever the "inputs" to the computation change, the computation is rerun and the returned ratom is `reset!` with the new value.
+Whenever the "inputs" to the computation change, the computation is rerun and the returned ratom is `reset!` to the new value.
 The "inputs" to the computation are any ratoms which are dereferenced duration execution of the computation.

-While the mechanics are different, this is similar in intent to `lift' in [Elm].
+While the mechanics are different, this is similar in intent to `lift' in [Elm] and `defc=` in [hoplon].

 So, in FRP terms, a `reaction` will produce a "stream" of values, accessible via the ratom it returns.

-I'm going to repeat that, because it is important.
-A `reaction` wraps a computaion and returns a `ratom`.
-Any `ratom` can produce a stream of changes (they are observable).
-The is effectively a "stream"

-So, ratom and reaction are the building blocks which can be combined to create reactive functions
-similar to `lift` in [Elm] or `defc=` in [hoplon].
-This enables [FRP].

-The way that reagent harnesses these two building blocks is delightfully easy.
+The way that reagent harnesses these two building blocks is a delight.

+Okay, that was all important background information.
+Let's get back with the diagram.

 ### The Components

-Extending the diagram a bit, we introduce the beginnings of one way (reactive) data flow:
+Extending the diagram a bit, we introduce `components`:
 ```
 db-app  -->  components  --> hiccup
 ```
 When using reagent, you write one or more `components`.
 Think about
-`components` as `pure functions` - data in, hiccup out.  [`hiccup`] is
+`components` as `pure functions` - data in, hiccup out.  `hiccup` is
 ClojureScript data structures which represent DOM.

 Here's a trivial component: